wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/get-started-flows/includes/6-flow-scheduled-flows.md

 For this scenario, you’ll need to make an Excel file with a table that contains the following columns: ContactEmail, FirstName, and LastName.
 Save the Excel file in OneDrive for Business.
 You'll connect to this file in step 9.

+> [!NOTE] Be sure to format your Excel data as a table.
+This is the table referenced in step 11.

 Here’s what the Excel table looks like
     ![Screenshot of the Excel table.](../media/excel-table-mailchimp.png)